(Updated March 2015)

 A substantial portion of Children’s Hospital’s business involves reimbursement by government programs (Medicaid, Medicare, Tricare, etc.) which require reports that summarize the Hospital’s reimbursable costs of providing patient care related services.
 Children’s Hospital maintains departmental policies and procedures to reasonably assure costs claimed in these reports adhere to the following:

-As the applicable regulations related to cost reports are very complex, issues related to potential cost reimbursable items or the final settlement of cost reports must be coordinated with our reimbursement advisor.
+As the applicable regulations related to cost reports are very complex, issues related to potential cost reimbursable items or the final settlement of cost reports must be coordinated with the controller or his/her designee.

 Children’s Hospital will use all reasonable efforts to assure compliance with the Stark II physician self-referral law (as amended in the Omnibus Budget Reconciliation Act of 1993) which provides a physician with ownership interest or investment interest in, or a compensation agreement with, an entity is prohibited from making referrals to that entity for the following designated health services [Soc.
 Sec.
 Act §1877(h)(6)]: